Nick Fortes Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The Nationals surrender the most home runs in baseball (199 total, 1.5 per game).
+- Nationals pitchers combine to give up 202 total home runs at a rate of 1.5 per game (most in the league).

-- Williams makes the start for the Nationals, his 26th of the season.
-He is 6-7 with a 4.95 ERA and 94 strikeouts in 123 2/3 innings pitched.
+- Adon gets the start for the Nationals, his fifth of the season.
+He is 2-0 with a 5.25 ERA and 20 strikeouts in 24 2/3 innings pitched.

-- In his most recent time out on Sunday, the righty went six scoreless innings against the Philadelphia Phillies while surrendering two hits.
+- His most recent appearance was on Friday against the Miami Marlins, when the righty went six scoreless innings while allowing two hits.

-- In 25 games this season, the 31-year-old has amassed a 4.95 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .284 to opposing hitters.
+- The 25-year-old has amassed a 5.25 ERA and 7.5 strikeouts per nine innings across six games this season, while giving up a batting average of .182 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.